What is a Conservation District?

 The Beaver County Conservation District is supported locally by the Beaver County Commissioners, the PA Department of Environmental Protection, and the PA Department of Agriculture.

 The Beaver County Conservation District provides technical assistance to farmers and engineers, school programs, and community outreach programs.
 The District owns and maintains an environmental center and 18 acres of wetlands in Independence Township.
-In addition, they sponsor a number of annual events and programs, one of the most popular being the Annual Maple Syrup Festival held in March or April.
+In addition, they sponsor a number of annual events and programs.

 Interested in hunting on the Beaver County Conservation Districts property?